sdrshn-nmbr/Outlify/README.md

 # Outlify

-Outlify is an application designed to enhance your style by suggesting outfits from your personal wardrobe, powered by open-source AI technology.
+Outlify is an application designed to enhance your style by suggesting outfits from your personal wardrobe, powered by open-source multi-modal LLM technology.

 ## Project Structure